Yandex Cloud

 • Connection settings:

-• Database: Select the Managed Service for YDB database from the list.
+• Database: Select your Managed Service for YDB database from the list.

-• Service account ID: Select or create a service account with the ydb.editor role.
+• Service account ID: Select an existing service account or create a new one with the ydb.editor role.

 2. Create a source endpoint and transfer: